 As well as acting as sole counsel, Matthew has extensive experience of being instructed as part of a team in large and complex commercial disputes.
 He appreciates and enjoys the different demands of these cases and the need to work efficiently and effectively with legal and other professionals.

-- Previously instructed in a US$42 million International Chamber of Commerce (ICC) arbitration between shareholders in relation to the delayed construction of a shipping port (previously led by Philip Edey QC).
+- Previously instructed in a US$42 million International Chamber of Commerce (ICC) arbitration between shareholders in relation to the delayed construction of a shipping port (previously led by Philip Edey KC).

 Arbitration